Dušan Vlahović: 2020–2022: Breakthrough and Serie A Best Young Player

 In the 2020–21 season, Vlahović found more and more space as a starter, especially after the arrival of Cesare Prandelli at the helm of Fiorentina.
 On 22 December 2020, he contributed with a goal to Fiorentina's away win in Turin over Juventus (3–0), which marked the first victory of the Viola at the home of the Bianconeri after 12 years.
 On 13 March 2021, Vlahović scored his first career hat-trick in a 4–1 away win over Benevento.
 He ended the year with 21 total goals, winning the title of Serie A Best Young Player.

 Vlahović started the 2021–22 season by scoring a brace in a 4–0 win against Cosenza in the first round of the 2021–22 Coppa Italia.
-On 31 October 2021, he scored a hat-trick in a 3–0 win over Spezia.
+On 31 October 2021, he scored a hat-trick in a 3–0 victory over Spezia.
 On 19 December 2021, Vlahović scored his 33rd Serie A goal of the calendar year; he became the only player, alongside Cristiano Ronaldo in 2020, to do so since 1951.
 In his previous season-and-a-half at Fiorentina, Vlahović scored 38 league goals, more than any other active player in the same time period.
 He was also the only player in Europe's top-five leagues born after 2000, alongside Erling Haaland, to have scored at least 40 goals in Europe's top-five leagues.